cultureamp/kaizen-design-system/packages/binary-assets/README.md

 ## If you want to use an image

 1. Make sure the image exists in the [`kaizen-design-system-assets` repo](https://github.com/cultureamp/kaizen-design-system-assets).
 If it doesn't, make a PR to add it (ask the Design Systems team for review).
-Images in this repo will be automatically uploaded to CloudFront and will have a hashed URL to access them.
+Images in this repo will be automatically uploaded and made available via a CloudFront distribution.
 2. Make sure that the `@cultureamp/kaizen-binary-assets` package is in your repo's `package.json`.
 This package provides you the `assetUrl` function that translates the path to the file in the `kaizen-design-system-assets` repo into its equivalent CloudFront URL.
 3. Import the `index.ts` or `index.scss` file and you can access the image through the `assetUrl`/`asset-url` function: